Temple Emanu-El (Dallas): History

 Temple Emanu-El of Dallas was founded in 1873 and chartered in 1875.
 It was renamed from the Jewish Congregation Emanu-El to Temple Emanu-El Congregation in 1974.
-The small but growing Jewish community sought a permanent religious structure as well as for a rabbi to conduct services and to offer religious education for children, so several families formed Congregation Emanu-El.
+The small but growing Jewish community sought a permanent religious structure, and wanted a rabbi to conduct services and offer religious education for children, so several families formed Congregation Emanu-El.
 They elected David Goslin president; Philip Sanger vice president; Emanuel Tillman treasurer; H. Regensburger secretary; and Alexander Sanger, August Israelsky, and Henry Loeb trustees.
-The next year they built a small red brick temple in the Byzantine style at Commerce and Church (now Field) streets in downtown Dallas.
-The congregation engaged its first rabbi, Aaron Suhler, in 1875 and joined the Union of American Hebrew Congregations in 1906.
+The next year, they built a small red brick temple in the Byzantine style at Commerce and Church (now Field) streets in downtown Dallas.
+The congregation engaged its first rabbi, Aaron Suhler, in 1875, and joined the Union of American Hebrew Congregations in 1906.

-In 1957 the temple moved to its present location in North Dallas.
+In 1957, the temple moved to its present location in North Dallas.
 Architects Howard R. Meyer and Max M. Sandfield, with noted California architect William Wurster as consultant, received an Award of Merit from the American Institute of Architects for the design of the present structure, which was enhanced by art coordinator György Kepes of the Massachusetts Institute of Technology.